apache/openwhisk/docs/actions.md

   ok: saved action code to /absolutePath/currentDirectory/actionName.js
   ```

-2. Instead of allowing the CLI to determine the filename and extension of the saved code, a custom filename and extension can be provided by using the `--save-as` flag.
+2. Instead of allowing the CLI to determine the destination of the code to be saved, a custom file path, filename and extension can be provided by using the `--save-as` flag.
   ```
   wsk action get actionName --save-as codeFile.js
   ```